bcwik9/openAI-database-query-chatbot/README.md

 ## Overview
 - Use openAI chatGPT to tune our tables and queries
-- Create a AWS Lambda function that takes a prompt as an input, sends it to openAI, and parses the SQL response
+- Create a AWS Lex programmable chatbot so users have an interface in which to ask questions and get data responses
-- Send the SQL query that openAI GPT gave us to the database which actually houses data, to get the actual data we want
+- Create a AWS Lambda function that takes a prompt as an input, sends it to openAI, and executes the SQL response against our database
-- Connect the AWS Lamda function to AWS Lex, a programmable chatbot so users have an interface in which to ask questions and get data
+- Connect our AWS Lambda function to the AWS Lex chatbot
-- Integrate AWS Lex with Slack, so users can talk to the chatbot and query for data right through their familiar Slack app
+- Integrate the AWS Lex with Slack, so users can talk to the chatbot and query for data right through their familiar Slack messaging app

 ## Use chatGPT to tune our natural language database prompt
 This step can be a little bit time consuming, but a fun intro to the world of natural language SQL translation.
 Essentially we're going to give chatGPT an outline of our database schema, and then ask it a question to generate a SQL query we can run against the real database.
 Once we're happy with the results, we'll take the table data and create a single string that we'll send via API call.